isapego/isapego.github.io/about.md

 permalink: /about/
 ---

-Software Developer since 2011.
+Hi!

-Have been developing all kind of software mostly in C, C++ and eventually in Java.
+I'm writing all kind of software since 2011, mostly in C++, C and sometimes in Java and [Rust](https://www.rust-lang.org).

-English is not my native language so if (or should I say "when") you notice some mistakes, please don't hesitate to contact me via email.
+English is not my native language so if you notice any mistake, please don't hesitate to contact me via email.
 Any help appreciated.

 ### Contact me